 Stakeholder collaboration is a special focus in the reporting for 2013.
 The views of customers and other important stakeholder groups and how these views are taken into consideration in the business are presented from many different perspectives.

 The reporting of the tax footprint has been further expanded.
 In addition to principles related to taxes and taxes borne and collected per type for the financial period, new items such as taxes borne, nominal corporate income tax rate and total tax rate in all the main production countries have been included in the report.

-Fortum’s Sustainability Report follows Global Reporting Initiative (GRI) guidelines, and it has been assured by a third party.
+Fortum’s Sustainability Report follows the Global Reporting Initiative (GRI) guidelines, and it has been assured by a third party.
 The entire report is available in Finnish and English.
-It can be viewed and printed on Fortum’s website at http://annualreport2013.fortum.com/en/sustainability.
+It can be viewed on Fortum’s website in the Reports and presentations archive.

 Ulla Rehell, Vice President, Sustainability, tel. +358 10 452 9251, ulla [dot] rehell [at] fortum [dot] com

 Reijo Salo, Head of Tax, tel. +358 50 452 4443, reijo [dot] k [dot] salo [at] fortum [dot] com